Barndominiums, also known as barndos, are barn-style buildings with open-concept layouts.

 Reach out to your local government to see what’s possible.

-If you can’t get connected to city water or sewer, get a septic tank installed.
+If you can’t get connected to city water or sewer, get a septic tank and well installed.

-This will fulfill your need for sewer access while a propane tank works well for gas access.
+This will fulfill your need for sewer and water access while a propane tank works well for gas access.

 To heat and cool your home, install an HVAC system.